build-trust/ockam-documentation/reference/command/nodes.md

 ## Spaces

-Ockam Spaces are an infinitely scalable Ockam [<mark style="color:blue;">Nodes</mark>](nodes.md#nodes) in the cloud.
+Ockam Spaces are infinitely scalable Ockam [<mark style="color:blue;">Nodes</mark>](nodes.md#nodes) in the cloud.
 Ockam Orchestrator can create, manage, and scale spaces for you.
 Like other nodes, Spaces offer services.
 For example, you can create projects within a space, invite teammates to it, or attach payment subscriptions.

 When you run `ockam enroll` for the first time, we create a space for you to host your projects.